|Guide||♦||8 Triplogs||0 Topics|

-The Tucson mountain foothills north of Wasson Peak offer a lot of nice trails and nameless beautiful desert peaks that can be combined in all sorts of ways for various distance and difficulty.
-One of the nameless peaks I've been eyeballing is Peak 3037, which sits just north of a nice saddle connecting the Thunderbird trail with the Brittlebush trail in Saguaro West National Park.
+The Tucson mountain foothills north of Wasson Peak offer a lot of nice trails and nameless beautiful desert peaks that can be combined in all sorts of ways for various distances and difficulties.
+One of the nameless peaks I've been eyeballing is Peak 3037, which sits just north of a nice saddle connecting Thunderbird Trail with the Brittlebush Trail in Saguaro West National Park.
 The peak is a short desert bushwhack from the saddle.
 Can't miss stuff.

-Back at the saddle continue west on the Brittlebush trail.
+Back at the saddle continue west on the Brittlebush Trail.
 It soon dumps you in Brittlebush Wash and heads north.
 This is a more narrow wash, with nice vegetation and color.
 Smooth sailing here for about 0.9 miles where you'll see a sign at the junction with Picture Rocks Wash coming in from the left.
-Almost immediately after is the signed take off out of the wash for the Ironwood Forest trail.
-Take this out of the wash and ramble north and east through perfect desert and heavy saguaro stands for 1.2 miles to the Muledeer trail.
-Hang a right onto the Muledeer and cut east for 0.3 miles back to the signed intersection with the Ringtail trail.
-Take a right and hike about 0.45 miles back to your car to complete this roughly 6.85 mile peak-bagging loop.
+Almost immediately after is the signed take-off out of the wash for Ironwood Forest Trail.
+Take this out of the wash and ramble north and east through perfect desert and heavy saguaro stands for 1.2 miles to the Muledeer Trail.
+Hang a right onto the Muledeer and cut east for 0.3 miles back to the signed intersection with the Ringtail Trail.
+Take a right and hike about 0.45 miles back to your car to complete this roughly 6.85-mile peak-bagging loop.

 Gate Policy: If a gate is closed upon arrival, leave it closed after you go through.
 If it is open, leave it open.
 Leaving a closed gate open may put cattle in danger.
 Closing an open gate may cut them off from water.
 Please be respectful, leave gates as found.

 Leave No Trace and +Add a Triplog after your hike to support this local community.